-Frequent check-ups, oil changes, and general maintenance are vital to keeping your Volkswagen running as smoothly as the day you drove it off the lot.
-All too often, people let their prized vehicles run into states of disrepair, making Volkswagen Repair costs higher than they need to be.
+Frequent check-ups, oil changes, and general maintenance are vital to keeping your Volkswagen running smoothly.
+People let their prized vehicles run into states of disrepair, making Volkswagen Repair costs higher than they need to be.
 That in mind, we have written up this list of all the information a driver should know to keep their vehicle in prime condition.
 A comprehensive list of insider knowledge, common problems, and enlightening statistics are included below.
 Keeping informed will help keep your car running smoothly, but for those times when even knowledge can’t keep it going, our contact information for our exemplary, industry-leading repair services have been listed below.

 Volkswagen vehicles are world-renowned for their stellar build quality, affordable price point, and eye-catching aesthetics.
 It’s no surprise, then, that the brand has earned itself the title of ‘the people’s car’.
 All over the world, the German manufacturer is associated with serving the average-joe with reliable, quality vehicles that get where they need to go and then some.
 Ever since the early 1950s, the demand for the brand has been sky-high, far outpacing both American and Japanese automakers by a significant margin.
 This popularity holds true today, making your vehicle more than your personal transportation–it’s a valuable commodity, and we make sure to treat it as such.

-Volkswagen is a storied manufacturer with dozens of different models, so it’s understandable that there are a lot of questions people have regarding the brand.
-For starters; are warranty transferrable from driver to driver?
+Volkswagen is a storied manufacturer with dozens of different models.
+So, it’s understandable that there are a lot of questions people have regarding the brand.
+For starters; are warranty transferrable from driver to a driver?
 This inquiry is an extremely pressing concern for a vehicle shared between families, and as such the manufacturer has responded in the affirmative: all warranties are transferrable from driver to driver.
 There are also growing concerns among owners as to whether or not their vehicle is affected by a recall.
-Volkswagen’s answer is a comprehensive list, available on their website, which lists whether or not your brand has been affected by any sort of manufacturing controversy.
-If this is at all a concern for you or your family, be sure to give it a read.
+Volkswagen’s answer is a comprehensive list.
+Also, it’s available on its website, which lists whether or not your brand has been affected by any sort of manufacturing controversy.
+Lastly, if this is at all a concern for you or your family, be sure to give it a read.

 Lastly, here is a comprehensive list of all Volkswagen cars we can service.
 The list includes models from the 90s to the present, ensuring the odds of our being able to provide you with exemplary service.